-Contact hours (2 total): O lecture, 2 lab Familiarization with the mouse and a Graphical User Interface (GUI) operating environment.
-Major aspects of Microsoft Windows 10 and usage of WordPad and NotePad.
+Contact hours (2 total): 0 lecture, 2 lab Familiarization with the mouse and a Graphical User Interface (GUI) operating environment.
+Major aspects of current Windows Operating System (OS) and usage of WordPad and NotePad.
 Knowledge of a personal computer keyboard strongly recommended.

-Prerequisite(s): ENG 0850 with a grade of C or higher and ITS 0700 and ITS 0710
+Pre/Corequisite(s): ENG 0980 with a grade of C or higher and ITS 0700 and ITS 0710 Terms Offered: Fall, Spring, Summer